jsommers/ELF/FIXME.md

 # fixme list

- - test non-responsive hop logic (mask isn't working)
- - implement tcp ip4, implement udp ip4
-   * tcp basically working as before
-   * udp - yes, except for sequence

- - ip6 implementation & testing
+ - option to change return code for ingress (to allow icmp to pass to OS or to get dropped in XDP)
+ - option not to probe certain hops (change permanent mask for a dest)

 # done
  - parameterize probe rate
+ - tcp ip4
+ - icmp ip4
+ - udp ipv4
+ - tcp ip6
+ - udp ip6
+ - icmp ip6